 - Simply Flip them all “OFF” unless you need all those applications working.
 They also will drain your battery. ( So it’s a total Win-Win)

 Then when you need an application turned on without the ability to use Wi-Fi – you are just a few steps away from turning it back on.

 It is a good practice to set up a time during the week or once a month and shut all your data usage off to all the applications – so you can maintain the problem with any new apps you have installed.

 Insurance is a massive cost of like $13.00 a month Canadian.
 That adds up to over a hundred dollars per year.
 So, consider cancelling your cellphone insurance contract if you are terrible about losing your phone or if you have had your phone for more than two years.
 It’s rarely worth it.

 How to Cut Back Data On your Cellphone

 Need to bring up your Starbucks app while you’re waiting in line?
 No big deal.
 You can turn on cellular data for a specific app anytime you want.

 Another tip is to ask your provider if there’s a saving to have paperless billing.
 Sometimes carriers charge you to mail your mail.
 So it’s always good to ask if there are savings by going paperless.

-Some Companies Such as if you work the Government – You can apply for special rates through your carrier, One of my friends pays like $40 per month for her phone with unlimited everything when she owns her phone outright.
+Some Companies, Such as if you work in the Government – Can apply for special rates through your carrier.
+One of my friends pays like $40 per month for her phone with unlimited everything when she owns her phone outright.
 Pretty Sweet Deal if you ask me.
-But if you have any Perks at your job look through them ( You might have to switch carriers)
+But if you have any Perks at your job, look through them ( You might have to switch carriers)